 So how can we use this knowledge to help regulate limerence?
 A major part of it is deciding on which story we want to be living.
 Are we living the “star-crossed lovers cruelly thwarted by fate” story, or are we living the “valiant hero resisting the call of the sirens” story?
 Who are we in the pantheon of archetypal characters?
 Are we the Innocent, seduced by a Villain?
 Are we the Mentor, tested by unwelcome desires for the Innocent?
 Are we the Hero, facing trials as we explore the world?
 Are we the Victim, trapped by a Monster and battling to free ourselves?

-Where we are in our individual hero or heroine’s journey?
+Where are we in our individual hero or heroine’s journey?

 Now, to an extent of course this is play-acting.
 Casting ourselves into epic narratives can feel a little silly and pretentious, given that we are actually living in the modern world, not the age of myth.
 Part of the reason this may seem a little odd is that modernity has led to a disdain for classical narrative structures.
 Contemporary literary fiction is more often concerned with existential ennui than grand narratives.